kelsieflynn/automythserver/README.md

-#The automythsvr-eit-stages are where the main coding is, that makes the automythsvr project work, a shell script installer program.
-#The live config also has a lot still in it related to setting up the ISO, but this is the portion I feel others might want to look at.
+The automythsvr-eit-stages are where the main coding is, that makes the automythsvr project work, a shell script installer program.
+The live config also has a lot still in it related to setting up the ISO, but this is the portion I feel others might want to look at.

-#No, its not "real" solid coding I would prefer, like C/C++, but It will be one day.
-I have a lot to work out before that.
+No, its not "real" solid coding I would prefer, like C/C++, but It will be one day.
+The scripts have a lot left to work out before that can start.
-#Yes, it still lacks validation in areas where the scripts could fail, I only addressed the common case failures, NOT THE WEIRD and more difficult ones (at least for me), eg. like what happens when your HDHR is GOING OFF/ONLINE randomly due to network errors or you unplugging it during a script detection, I have not figured that out yet.
+Yes, it still lacks validation in areas where the scripts could fail, I only addressed the common case failures, NOT THE WEIRD and more difficult ones (at least for me), eg. like what happens when your HDHR is GOING OFF/ONLINE randomly due to network errors or you unplugging it during a script detection, I have not figured that out yet.
 It will miss your device if the script does not see it when it starts up.

-#This the best I can do right now.
+This the best I can do right now.
 I'll fix more after Christmas If it's important enough.

+Regarding interacting with me,
+This is the short version!
-#I have bi-polar disorder and non-military PTSD and it's widley known, I don't 'PLAY WELL' with others, but I do share and give back, I did this part all by myself, because I enjoyed it, Contrary to what other peoples opinions may be,  I like shell scripting/C/C++ and I will continue to do this.
-Any references to "we" in my work are wishful future thinking at this time.
+I have bi-polar disorder and non-military PTSD and it's widley known, I don't 'PLAY WELL' with others as well as most.
+However, I do share and give back.
+I did this project solo so far because I enjoyed it and it's even theraputic for me.
+Contrary to what other peoples opinions may be about my wide interests, I really like shell scripting/C/C++ and I will continue to do this.
 One day I expect to write it well enought that no one can tell I wrote it, the point is because of my stigma's I want to write my code anonymously, yet open source.
-So NO ONE can say what I do is NOT worthy OVER and OVER, just because of my hard life and responses.
-I look forward to it.
-It must be like being a real word writer that uses pen names, it gives you some sort of validation when you do something people can't automatically prejudge as by a person they already heard of are deemed unworthy.
-I get now why some of the reasons writers use pens names.
-Privacy, validation,
-seeded objectiveness.
+So no one can say what I do is not worthy over and over, just because of my hard life and responses.
+Many wish to exile all those with mental difficulties from common social areas.
+Many of you work/live with mentally ill people every day whom are in denial.
+Perhaps they are that quiet person that never talks, then all of sudden when they do talk it appears over the top.
+Or perhaps its the person that talks all the time about every single piece of information that floats by their minds.
+Or perhaps its the person that crys or laughts out of no where from some unknown trigger over a slightly harsh comment.
+Or the person that is always harsh to others and seems to have no empathy.
+Or perhaps its the person that judges externally outward all the time and hardly ever self reflects.
+Get my point?

+Why would I put this personal info here?
+I know what many have told you, this is not a place for personal whatever.
+A) This is not the workplace.
+B) Even in the workplace you talk and know personal things about one another though visual observance before you talk.
+C) Many people just get uncomfortable with the idea because they like to pack their emotions in another compartment.
+D) When you meet strangers in public humans generally are on their best behavior, in this environment its not the same.
+E) I and other people with personality issues such as Bi-polar don't intend to be "adverserial or abrasive", but generally I think I can say my crazy brothers and sisters may have higher expectations than others about interactions.
+F) Just like a Autustic person can overload, other disorders have similar problems.
+I think I've covered this good enough for now or else I'll write a book in the middle of a shell script.

+Other Warnings:
-#I consider All my work previous computer science work before this was practice, as this was my first serious shell script project, that I've shared publically.
+My scripting skills I consider all my work previous computer science work before this was practice, as this was my first serious shell script project.
-#I'm not a professionally trained computer science person, I'm a hobbyist, GED is my current highest education.
+I'm not a professionally trained computer science person, I'm a hobbyist though I worked in IT years ago.
+GED is my current highest education so easy on the judgements, your lucky I can type. :)
-#I taught myself, learned some on the job(s) and picked the rest up or I have to learn on the fly.
+I taught myself what I know through reading, or learned some on the job(s) and picked the rest up.
+I have to learn on the fly often as I'm sure I have in common with many of you.
 You will find knowledge gaps and errors.
+However, there is some hope, I'm cursed with a desire of perfection.
+Which means, I change fast as I learn.
-#My coding skills will get better as I really enjoy working out the steps and then seeing the results later.
+I really enjoy working out the steps and then seeing the results later.

+Back to the fun stuff you likely care about more than my mental problems...:

-#below is the readme from (SF, where you can download the ISOs, for now)
+Below is the readme from (SF, where you can download the ISOs, for now) *Any references to "we" in my work are wishful future thinking at this time, I did not plan to release this under my name after first.
+Then I changed my mind after much thought.

 Welcome to Automythsvr HDHR EIT!
 ATSC OTA 8vsb Build.